department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/trouble-making-payments.md

 If you’re nervous about contacting your servicer, or if you’d like our help and advice, please contact a VA Loan Technician at <a href="tel:+18778273702">877-827-3702</a>.

+**Note:** Be careful before agreeing to any offers to make up your back payments if you fall behind on paying your mortgage.
+If you get this type of offer from someone you don't know, contact the servicer of your mortgage or your nearest VA regional loan center for advice.
+They can advise you if it's an honest offer. <br>

 ## How can I avoid foreclosure?

 **There are 6 general ways you can try to avoid a foreclosure:**